About A Forever Recovery

 Speak confidentially with a recovery advisor.

 Pamela Anderson, MBA, MRT

 Pamela Anderson’s career has been devoted to helping others.
-For 17 years she worked for a national health and human services foundation and learned that helping others gave me a genuine feeling of accomplishment.
-Although she is not in recovery myself, her brother suffered from an addiction to cocaine and alcohol for many years.
+For 17 years she worked for a national health and human services foundation and learned that helping others gave her a genuine feeling of accomplishment.
+Although she is not in recovery, her brother suffered from addiction to cocaine and alcohol for many years.
 He is one of the fortunate who is now in long-term recovery.

 Pamela believes that addiction can be eradicated and this belief led her to turn her career focus to substance abuse and addiction.
 She attended the University of Detroit where she received a BS and an MBA.
 Pamela has this to say about A Forever Recovery:

 Recovery allows an addict to shine and be the beautiful person that has been hidden during active addiction.
 At A Forever Recovery, we utilize Moral Reconation Therapy (MRT) which is an evidenced-based cognitive behavior peer recovery program that develops a person’s moral compass.
 Individual counseling along with group therapy allows our clients to become productive, contributing members of society.”

 We encourage our staff to work on professional development, and we strive to have a dedicated and educated staff delivering our program.
 Our program brings together professionals from several recovery support modalities of treatment, Faith-Based, Cognitive Behavior Therapy, Self-Help Groups and Indigenous.
 Our goal is to find the right form of recovery that works for the client.
 We focus on the recovery of the Body, Mind, and Spirit collectively.
 We are here to help save lives!”

 Amanda Smith, RN, DON